Pilates and Active Glutes

 The TPI program she uses shows 16 physical screens of how the body functions, and that data is used to determine faulty functional movement patterns that can often be corrected with pilates.
 Eshetu said she is continually participating in certification conferences across the country and often is one of few female instructors.

 “As far as being a female trainer in the golf fitness world, what’s interesting about the club is that it’s not like it has hindered me.
 People are very accepting,” Eshetu said.
-“It’s created a fun dynamic to see the differences and see how pilates has helped people in their golf game.”
+“It’s created a fun dynamic to see the differences and see how pilates and women pre workouts have helped people in their golf game.”

 She trains men and women of all ages, but most of her clients are male.
 She’s worked with golfers ages 14-75.